macbre/nodemw/examples/README.md

 The `scribuntoConsole.js` script will query the Scribunto console for a wiki module.

-The `scribuntoRemoteDebug.js` will query the console for staging or debugging of a local file.
+The `scribuntoRemoteDebug.js` script will query the console for staging or debugging of a local file.
 A simple Scribunto module is provided at `'helloworld.lua'` for convenience and configuration testing.

 Script usage:
 1. Set the `title` value in the API query parameters (the `params` variable) to the module's current or future page name.